SuNR0N/build-blockchain/README.md

 A system that requires miners to do computational work to add blocks to the chain and which makes it expensive to generate corrupt chains.

 Based on a predefined _difficulty_ level, which sets the _rate of mining_, the system generates hashes until one with the matching criteria is found.
 A _nonce_ value is incremented within the block which facilitates the generation of a new hash.

+### Transaction

+An object which captures the information behind the exchange of currency between two individuals.
+Its _input fields_ (timestamp, balance, signature, sender's public key) provides details about the original sender while its _output fields_ (amount, address) describes the balance change of each individual.

+### Digital Signature

+The digital signature is the hash value of the combination of the transactional data and the sender's private key.

+The public key of the sender can be used to verify the signature.

 ## Install